nosilver4u/imsanity/readme.txt

 Questions may be posted on the support forum at https://wordpress.org/support/plugin/imsanity but if you don't get an answer, please use https://ewww.io/contact-us/.

 == Changelog ==

+= 2.6.0 =
+* fixed: adding an image to a post in pre-draft status uses wrong settings/dimensions

 = 2.5.0 =
 * added: imsanity_allowed_mimes filter to override the default list of image formats allowed